vivekamin/content-based-recommendation/README.md

 # Content Based Recommendation
+Implemented a content-based recommender via an web app by recommending similarity-based Java programming wikibooks content to Stackoverflow.com data set.

 The system consist of three different stages

   - Content Collection: Crawling and Processing wikibooks content for Java Programming using Python,BeautifulSoup.